End-to-end SDK generation and publishing with Jenkins Pipelines

 Jenkins will download and install the selected plugins.
 Once the installation is complete, you'll be redirected to the Jenkins dashboard.

-To set up your Jenkins environment, you need to install three additional plugins.
-Follow these steps to complete the installations:
+To set up your Jenkins environment, install the three additional plugins:

 - From the Jenkins dashboard, navigate to Manage Jenkins -> Plugins -> Available plugins.